 Overview

-The defense and aerospace sector is of great importance to Norway and benefits the country’s economy and competitiveness.
-More than 120,000 people are employed in Norwegian aerospace, and one NOK created in the industry increases the GDP with 5.60 NOK.
-The sector consists of three subsectors: defense, space, and aviation.
+The defense and aerospace sector is considered of great importance to Norway and benefits the country’s economy and competitiveness.
+The sector consists of three main sub-sectors: defense, space, and aviation.
+Through multiplier effects, the sector is estimated to create more than 120,000 jobs in the Norwegian economy.

-The Norwegian Government proposes an increase in defense spending that will reach 2% of GDP in 2028.
-Estimates from NATO lists that Norway is expected to use 1.7% of the GDP on defense in 2022.
-Norway spends about 31% of its defense budget on investments, which is above the NATO guideline of 20% (2021).
-The proposed budget for the defense sector in 2022 is a total of USD 6.83 billion.
-With 70% of defense equipment imported, U.S. suppliers are well positioned to capture a significant share of Norwegian imports in this sector.
+The Norwegian Government has announced an increase in defense spending that will reach the target of 2% of GDP in 2026.
+NATO estimates that Norway will spend 1.7% of GDP on defense in 2023.
+Norway spends about 30% of its defense budget on investments, which is above the NATO guideline of 20%.
+The proposed budget for the defense sector in 2023 totals USD 8.3 billion.
+With an estimated 70% of defense equipment imported, U.S. suppliers are well positioned to capture a significant share of Norwegian imports in this sector.

-The Norwegian space industry is rather modest on an international scale, but the space industry is a growth sector in Norway and has a turnover of nearly USD 1 billion.
-The Norwegian market includes around 40 public and private actors located across the country.
+The Norwegian space industry is rather modest on an international scale, is considered a growth sector in Norway and has a turnover of USD 1 billion.
+The Norwegian market includes around 40 public and private companies located across the country.
 These develop everything from satellite communication terminals to flowerpots for space plant research.
-The market leaders are Andøya Space Center (ASC), Telenor, Nammo, and the Kongsberg Group.
-Norway has a competitive advantage on location and makes ground infrastructure optimal for satellites.
-Svalbard is uniquely positioned geographically for reading data from polar orbiting satellites.
+The market leaders are Andøya Space, Telenor, Nammo, and the Kongsberg Group.
+Norway has a competitive advantage when it comes to location and makes ground infrastructure optimal for satellites.
+The Svalbard archipelago in the Arctic Ocean is uniquely positioned geographically for reading data from polar orbiting satellites.

-Avinor is the state-owned limited company that manages the Norwegian national airport network and maintains the air navigation system.
+Avinor is a state-owned limited company that manages the Norwegian national airport network and maintains the air navigation system.
 The total airport network consists of 61 airports, and Avinor operates 44 of these.
-There are four airlines operating in the domestic market: SAS (Scandinavian Airlines), Norwegian (Norwegian Air Shuttle), FLYR and Widerøe.
+There are three airlines operating in the domestic market: SAS (Scandinavian Airlines), Norwegian (Norwegian Air Shuttle), and Wideroe.
 For international flights the market is competitive and fragmented.
 A study by Menon Economics found that air travel accounts for a total of 70% of all foreign commercial guest nights in Norway.
-In February 2021 the new airline Norse Atlantic Airways was established, and company will focus on affordable long-haul routes between Europe and the United States.
+In 2021, Norse Atlantic Airways was established, and the company has focused on affordable long-haul routes between Europe and the United States.

 Norway is a member of the International Civil Aviation Organization (ICAO); hence the country adopts and adjusts to regulations and technical standards provided by the ICAO.
 Norway is not an EU member, but the country commits to most EU regulations through the European Economic Area (EEA), which also connects and commits Norway to European Aviation Safety Agency (EASA) standards.